 The modeling of a fluid is using volume elements and the connection to the structure is using coupling elements.
 For the boundaries of surrounding fluids, radiation boundary condition elements and semiinfinite elements are available.
-In a real eigenvalue analysis of a structure the elastic stiffness can be extended by geometric stiffness and pressure stiffness, if needed.
-In rotor dynamics, centrifugal stiffness or convective stiffness can be taken into account as the case may be calculated in a corotating or inertial reference system.

 The real eigenvalue analysis in coupled fluid-structure acoustics results in eigenmodes, which consist of displacements for the structure and a corresponding pressure field for the fluid.